ts-cord/tscord/README.md

 - Typechecks: Typecord is built with TypeScript and provides full support for event typing and function parameters for a safer, error-free development experience.
 - Decorators: Typecord includes a variety of decorators to simplify creating commands and event listeners.
 - ApplicationCommands: Full support with application commands (Slash Commands and Context Menu)
-- Flexible: Lightweight, sppedy and efficient, 100% Promise-based and Object-oriented
+- Flexible: Lightweight, speedy and efficient, 100% Promise-based and Object-oriented

 ## Examples